41012/pfms-support/README.md

 Proceed to install the pipes library, which has been supplied to allow using the physics simulator, at present bypassing the ROS framework for students.

-Please select the pipes package for the version of ROS you have
+Please select the pipes package for the version of ROS you have (there is an additional package for arm64 processors as well)

 ```bash
 cd pfms-support